qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 ## Introduction
-In this episode we will learn how to create and train a Neural Network using Keras to solve a simple classification task.
+In this episode we will learn how to create and train a neural network using Keras to solve a simple classification task.

 The goal of this episode is to quickly get your hands dirty in actually defining and training a neural network, without going into depth of how neural networks work on a technical or mathematical level.
 We want you to go through the most commonly used deep learning workflow that was covered